microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## NAS Bench 201

 NAS Bench 201 defines a unified search space, which is algorithm agnostic.
 The predefined skeleton consists of a stack of cells that share the same architecture.
-Every cell consists of four nodes and a DAG is formed by connecting edges among them, where the node represents the sum of feature maps and the edge stands for an operation transforming a tensor from the source node to the target node.
+Every cell contains four nodes and a DAG is formed by connecting edges among them, where the node represents the sum of feature maps and the edge stands for an operation transforming a tensor from the source node to the target node.
 The predefined candidate operations can be found in [reference](#nas-bench-201-reference).

 The search space of NAS Bench 201 is shown below.